ohtap/ohtap/README.md

 You should see the line `OHTAP Subcorpora Tool launched` in the terminal after running this command if the web application is successfully running locally.

 Open up your web browser to [https://localhost:5000](https://localhost:5000).

+### Running the subcorpora tool

+Navigate to the tab "Run subcorpora."
+Follow the instructions by uploading/selecting collections, selecting keyword lists, and uploading metadata files.
+The report will be generated and saved into "Past Runs."

+The subcorpora folder formed will be within the folder `data/subcorpora`.

+### Adding, editing, and deleting keyword lists

+Navigate to the tab "Keyword Lists."
+Add by clicking on the button "Add New Keyword List," edit by clicking on the pencil icon beside the relevant list, and delete by clicking on the trash can icon beside the relevant list.

+### Viewing and clearing past runs

+Navigate to the tab "Past Runs."
+Clear the list by clicking on the button "Clear past runs."

+### Sharing data

+All session data will be stored in `data/session.json`.
+This contains all the keyword lists, reports, collection names, etc. This is meant to be shareable between people to restore sessions.

+They will not, however, be able to see the subcorpora formed.

 ## Directory structure
 ```